mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 **Flows covered:**

 * Loading and maintaining the My VCs and Received VCs lists from `store`.
-* Tracking in‑progress downloads and surfacing download success/failure banners.
+* Tracking in-progress downloads and surfacing download success/failure banners.
-* Spawning and tearing down a per‑credential `VCItemMachine` as VCs are added/removed.
+* Spawning and tearing down a per-credential `VCItemMachine` as VCs are added/removed.

 #### `VerifiableCredential/VCItemMachine`

 Spawned **once per credential**, this machine tracks a single VC's lifecycle: loading it from memory or from the server, fetching the issuer `.well-known`, verifying the credential, pinning/unpinning, activating for online login, showing QR/details, and deletion.
-Any new per‑credential feature belongs here.
+Any new per-credential feature belongs here.
 It is a `parallel` machine so utility state (load/refresh) and feature state can progress independently.

 **Flows covered:**

 * Load a VC from memory, or (re)download and store it from the issuer when missing.
 * Verify the credential and refresh the issuer `.well-known` metadata.
-* Per‑card actions — pin/unpin, view QR/details, and delete.
+* Per-card actions — pin/unpin, view QR/details, and delete.

 ### Online sharing — OpenID4VP

 #### `openID4VP/openID4VPMachine`

 Drives **online credential presentation** using OpenID4VP (via the [OpenID4VP SDK](../integration-guide/openid4vp.md)).
-It receives the authorization request (scanned or via deep link), lets the user select which VC(s) to present, optionally performs **face authentication** (share‑with‑selfie) through `faceScanner`, constructs and sends the Verifiable Presentation to the verifier, and logs the activity.
+It receives the authorization request (scanned or via deep link), lets the user select which VC(s) to present, optionally performs **face authentication** (share-with-selfie) through `faceScanner`, constructs and sends the Verifiable Presentation to the verifier, and logs the activity.

 **Flows covered:**

 * Simple presentation — select VC(s) and share the Verifiable Presentation with the verifier.
-* Share‑with‑selfie — the same flow gated behind a face‑authentication consent + capture step.
+* Share-with-selfie — the same flow gated behind a face-authentication consent + capture step.
-* Requests arriving from a full scan vs. the Home mini‑view vs. an OpenID4VP deep link.
+* Requests arriving from a full scan vs. the Home mini-view vs. an OpenID4VP deep link.

 ### Offline sharing — BLE (Tuvali)